Elijah in the Bible

 Verse ConceptsTearing Of ClothesSuffering, Emotional Aspects OfDuplicating WordsSpiritual FathersHeavenly ChariotsThose Who Tore ClothesStruggles In Relationship

-He took up also the mantle of Elijah that fell from him, and went back, and stood by the bank of the Jordan.
+Then took he up the mantle of Elijah, which had fallen from him, - and returned and stood, on the brink of the Jordan;

 Verse ConceptsGod Of The FathersMiracles Of ElishaDivision Of WatersWaters DividedWhere Is God?